 Pauline Central Primary

-- Pauline Central Primary's student population of 503 students has grown by 5% over five school years.
+- Pauline Central Primary's student population of 482 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-3|

 - Pauline Central Primary is ranked within the top 50% of all 1,265 schools in Kansas (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 13:1 has stayed the same over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (KS)|

 |Reading/Language Arts Test Scores (% Proficient)||35-39%|

 |All Ethnic Groups|